d3sformal/yaga/README.md

 decision level lower than the backtrack level do not have to be recomputed.

 ## References
 1. Gilles Audemard and Laurent Simon.
-On the glucose sat solver.
+On the Glucose SAT solver.
 International Journal on Artificial Intelligence Tools, 27(01):1840001, 2018.
 2. Armin Biere.
-Weaknesses of cdcl solvers.
+Weaknesses of CDCL solvers.
 In Fields Institute Workshop on Theoretical Foundations of SAT Solving, 2016.
-3. Leonardo De Moura and Dejan Jovanovi ́c.
+3. Leonardo De Moura and Dejan Jovanovic.
 A model-constructing satisfiability calculus.
 In Verification, Model Checking, and Abstract Interpretation: 14th International Conference, VMCAI 2013, Rome, Italy, January 20-22, 2013.
 Proceedings 14, pages 1–12.
 Springer, 2013.
-4. Niklas E ́en and Armin Biere.
-Effective preprocessing in sat through variable and clause elimination.
+4. Niklas Een and Armin Biere.
+Effective preprocessing in SAT through variable and clause elimination.
 SAT, 3569:61–75, 2005.
 5. Dejan Jovanovic, Clark Barrett, and Leonardo De Moura.
 The design and implementation of the model constructing satisfiability calculus.
 In 2013 Formal Methods in Computer-Aided Design, pages 173–180.
 IEEE, 2013.
+6. Matthew W Moskewicz, Conor F Madigan, Ying Zhao, Lintao Zhang, and Sharad Malik.
+Chaff: Engineering an efficient SAT solver.
+In Proceedings of the 38th annual Design Automation Conference, pages 530–535, 2001.
+7. Knot Pipatsrisawat and Adnan Darwiche.
+A lightweight component caching scheme for satisfiability solvers.
+In Theory and Applications of Satisfiability Testing–SAT 2007: 10th International Conference, Lisbon, Portugal, May 28–31, 2007.
+Proceedings 10, pages 294–299.
+Springer, 2007.